python/mypy/docs/source/common_issues.rst

             return
         x: int = 'abc'  # Reachable -- error

-If you use the :option:`--warn-unreachable` flag, mypy will generate an error about each unreachable code block.
+If you use the :option:`--warn-unreachable <mypy --warn-unreachable>` flag, mypy will generate an error about each unreachable code block.